-I wanted to go ahead and do a post today about iron supplementation after bariatric surgery.
-It is an essential nutrient.
-It is a very important vitamin, and you should make sure you’re taking it especially if you have had issues with low iron in the past.
+Iron supplementation after bariatric surgery is always necessary.
+It is a very important mineral, and you should make sure you’re taking it especially if you have had issues with low iron in the past.

 - Always take it with enough fluids since we can’t gulp liquids anymore.